Cancel anytime

 Strengths

-- Diversified business model with banking and investment arms
+- Diversified business model with banking operations

 Weaknesses

-- High dependence on imported fossil fuels (although decreasing)
+- Dependence on imported fossil fuels

 - Vulnerability to natural disasters